 During the training process, the CNN learns the relevant patterns in $gri$ images by adjusting the convolutional kernel weights, through a minimization of the binary cross-entropy loss between ground truth and predicted labels.
 After the gradient calculation and optimization, information learned by the network is stored in the two-dimensional filters.
-As for the catalog-level network, we use mini-batch gradient descent with a batch size of 128 and performed five cross-validation runs.
-We find an optimal learning rate and weight decay of 0.0006 and 0.001, respectively, using a grid search with momentum fixed to 0.9.
-The number of training epochs is then chosen from the minimum average validation loss over the cross-validation runs, which corresponds to optimal network performance without overfitting.
+As for the catalog-level network, we used mini-batch gradient descent with a batch size of 128 and performed five cross-validation runs.
+We found an optimal learning rate and weight decay of 0.0006 and 0.001, respectively, using a grid search with momentum fixed to 0.9.
+The number of training epochs was then chosen from the minimum average validation loss over the cross-validation runs, which corresponded to optimal network performance without overfitting.